basf/autoadsorbate/README.md

 ## Making surogate SMILES automatically

 Simple methods of brute force SMILES enumeration are implemented as well.
-For example, only using a few lines of code we can initialize multiple conformers of all reaction intermediaries in the nitrogen hydrogenation reaction.
+For example, only using a few lines of code we can initialize multiple conformers of all reaction intermediates in the nitrogen hydrogenation reaction.
 A template of the required information can be found here:

 ```python
 from autoadsorbate import _example_config